Heat pumps are a marvelous option to save money on heating and cooling!

 Is this your first winter using a heat pump system?
 Do you have questions about how to make sure your heat pump is maximizing your energy savings?
 Have you recently inherited a heat pump as part of a home purchase and need a tutorial?
 Give us a call!

-Here at Shipton’s Heating and Cooling, we are licensed and trained to install, repair and maintain all makes and models of HVAC equipment.
+Here at Shipton’s Heating & Cooling Ltd, we are licensed and trained to install, repair and maintain all makes and models of HVAC equipment.
 Contact us online or give us a call at 905-549-4616 to schedule your maintenance service appointment!